Department of Operations Research and Financial Engineering

 All students start from a common academic core consisting of statistics, probability and stochastic processes, and optimization.
 Related courses focus on developing computing skills and exposing students to applications a variety of sectors of the economy such as finance, mobility, logistics, energy, environment, health care, diversity, education, and equity.
 All of these applications involve having humans in the loop and consequently confronting challenges of large data, large dimensions, risk, uncertainty, and the desire for good outcomes, the analytics of which are the focus of ORFE’s academic core.
-Students augment the core program with a coherent sequence of departmental electives.
-Students may also design specialized programs in areas such as medicine and neuroscience, which must be reviewed and approved by their academic adviser and the departmental representative.
-Students often draw on courses from economics, computer science, applied mathematics, civil and environmental engineering, mechanical engineering, chemistry, molecular biology, psychology, and the Princeton School of Public and International Affairs.
+Students augment the core program with a coherent sequence of application-focused departmental electives.
+Students often draw on courses from economics, computer science, applied mathematics, civil and environmental engineering, mechanical and aerospace engineering, chemistry, molecular biology, psychology, sociology, and the Princeton School of Public and International Affairs.
 Requirements for study in the department follow the general requirements for the School of Engineering and Applied Science and the University.

 Program of Study